Shannarra/json-rb/docs/building_a_parser.md

 	<summary>
         <h4>How does parsing objects work?</h4>
     </summary>
-0. We define a simple variable called `object`, consisting of, you guessed it, an empty object (`Hash`).
+0. We define a simple variable called `object`, consisting of, you guessed it, an empty object (Hash).
-If the next token is a closing brace (`}`) - we return the empty object and exit the function.
+If the next token is a closing brace ("}") - we return the empty object and exit the function.

 1. We enter a loop, not dissimilar to the way the `Lexer` was moving through the characters of the text.